 There are as many ways of grieving as there are variations in people and their relationships.

-First, participants will have the opportunity to talk about their loved one with a trained compassionate listener.
-We believe this is especially important at this difficult time of global pandemic when sadly, so many us are grieving alone.
-Second, learning more about the grief process and what current research teaches us about grieving has been shown to be very helpful to the bereaved.
+First, participants will have the opportunity to talk about their loved one with a trained compassionate listener or be in a Zoom group with other grieving people.
+We believe this is especially important at this difficult time of global pandemic when sadly, so many of us are grieving alone.
+Second, learning more about the grief process and what current research says will help grieving people.
 We are here for you.

-For the newly bereaved, we offer a session that gives people in the first year of their loss an opportunity to learn more about grief, be introduced to some coping skills and self-care strategies as well as gaining some concrete ideas about healthy grieving that have been helpful to others.
-For some people this is all the support they need on their grief journey.
+For the newly bereaved, we offer a single session that gives people in the first year of their loss an opportunity to learn more about grief, be introduced to some coping skills and self-care strategies, and gain some concrete ideas about healthy grieving that have been helpful to others.
+For some people, this is all the support they need on their grief journey.

 For those who would appreciate additional education and support we offer two different series.

-We are also glad to offer grief information and referral to other grief support programs in our larger community as well as a list of local grief and some trauma trained therapists in this area and other resources needed upon request.
-If you have any questions about the program or would like to register your interest in one-on-one phone support or online groups, please contact the Bereavement Office at 425-640-4404 or by email.
+We are also glad to offer grief information and referral to other grief support programs in our larger community, a list of local grief- and trauma-trained therapists in this area and other resources needed upon request.
+If you have any questions about the program or would like to register your interest in one-on-one phone support or online groups, please contact the Bereavement Office.
+Call 425-640-4404 or send us an email (please include your phone number).
 We are honored to support you in your grief.